Mohit2008/Lending-Club/README.md

 # Lending-Club

+This Project was developed as a part of STAT 542 Practical Statistical Learning at University of Illinois, Urbana-Champaign.

 We have been provided with the historical loan data from Lending club .
 The dataset recorded categorical target variable hence posed a Supervised Classification problem.
 We worked on the filtered dataset that was provided to us from the staff members that contain only 30 features and 3 target classes( Default, Charged Off, Fully Paid).

 ## Programming Language: